What: NASCAR’s Chief International Officer Jim Cassidy discussed NASCAR’s strategy for Latin America.

-J.C.: "The emphasis is to establish new fans with a formula that isn’t new.
-As we’ve seen for decades, once you experience a NASCAR race live —an event like no other— fans are born and that means more consumption of live events, event broadcasts, digital and social engagement as well as product support."
+J.C.: “The emphasis is to establish new fans with a formula that isn’t new.
+As we’ve seen for decades, once you experience a NASCAR race live fans are born.
+That means more consumption of live events, broadcasts, digital and social engagement as well as product support.”

 Portada: What does success look like for these initiatives in a year or three years?

-J.C.: "Going into any market will be done so with an eye toward the long-term play.
-Success means introducing and establishing the sport in a sustained and meaningful way in new markets that will grow the fan base and provide a pathway for drivers, crew members, owners and commercial partners to compete at the highest level of motorsports.
+J.C.: “Going into any market will be done so with an eye toward the long-term play.
+Success means introducing and establishing the sport in a sustained and meaningful way.
+That includes new markets that will grow the fan base and provide a pathway for drivers, crew members, owners, and commercial partners to compete at the highest level of motorsports.

-Portada: What can we expect to see next in terms of activation?
+Portada: What can we expect to see next in terms of NASCAR’s activation strategy?

-J.C.: "Specific to Latin America, you can expect us to continue to focus on the growth of the NASCAR Peak Mexico Series.
-We had a great season opener at Autódromo Monterrey (@autodromomty) last week with an incredible number of talented drivers backed by major brands.
-We’ll also continue to aggressively pursue development with other identified opportunities."
+J.C.: “Specific to Latin America, you can expect us to continue to focus on the growth of the NASCAR Peak Mexico Series.
+We had a great season opener at Autódromo Monterrey (@autodromomty).
+We’ll also continue to aggressively pursue development with other identified opportunities.”

-Those identified opportunities will probably include mainstream brands like Ford and Coca Cola who can best leverage existing partnerships with NASCAR and seamlessly leverage those relationships into a much more expanded presence with new consumers who will embrace the race, starting this weekend.
+Those identified opportunities will probably include mainstream brands like Ford and Coca Cola.
+Because they can best leverage existing partnerships with NASCAR and seamlessly leverage those relationships into a much more expanded presence with new consumers who will embrace the race, starting this weekend.